gkgaurav31/spring/07-circular-dependency.md

     ...
 28 more
 ```

-Whenever you find such an exception, you need to go to the
+Whenever we find such an exception, we need to go to the
 classes specified by the exception and eliminate the circular dependency.